 Yes.
-After Helene and Milton, many St. Pete Beach property owners must elevate to repair or rebuild under the 50% Rule.
-We handle the entire process — coordinating Pinellas County permitting, FEMA elevation certificates, engineering, and the hydraulic lift itself.
-Some lots also qualify for ICC coverage up to $30,000 to offset elevation cost.
+Property owners with a Substantial Damage determination must satisfy locally enforced floodplain requirements before permitted work proceeds.
+We handle the entire process — coordinating Pinellas County permitting, elevation certificates, engineering, and the hydraulic lift itself.
+Some properties also qualify for ICC coverage toward elevation cost.

 Yes — from Pass-a-Grille and the Don CeSar district to Belle Vista and Sunset Beach.
 Nearly every parcel here is AE or VE, and we design each lift to the property's exposure and manage Pinellas County and municipal floodplain review through to final inspection.